Higher-Order Generalized Finite Differences for Variable Coefficient Diffusion Operators: Introduction and governing equations

 \section{Introduction and governing equations}

 Meshfree methods grew in popularity due to their applicability to problems where classical mesh-based methods struggle due to the high computational cost of meshing and re-meshing algorithms.
-We present a generalized finite difference method (GFDM) that stems from a generalization of the SPH method.
+One of the most popular meshfree methods is \emph{Smoothed Particle Hydrodynamics} (SPH) that has been originally developed for solving astrophysical problems, but later has been used for general fluid mechanical problems \cite{Monaghan_1992}.
+However, setting boundary conditions can be challenging and the SPH method is not consistent.
+In this work, we present a generalized finite difference method that stems from a generalization of the SPH method.
 It expands the capabilities of SPH for free surface problems by consistent discrete differential operators from a moving least squares (MLS) finite difference ansatz \cite{Kuhnert_1999}.
 This method proved itself in practice in the simulation of free surface flows with complex geometries in industrial applications \cite{MESHFREE,Michel_Seifarth_Kuhnert_Suchde_2021,Veltmaat_Mehrens_Endres_Kuhnert_Suchde_2022}.
 Our eventual goal is to extend this method to allow phase change simulations in a one-fluid model where the phase change occurs across a diffuse phase change region and not at a sharp interface dividing the domain into phases \cite{Swaminathan_Voller_1993,Saucedo-Zendejo_Resendiz-Flores_2019}.
-In such models, the diffusion operator, abbreviated by
+In such models, material properties can exhibit jumps or large gradients in the phase change region.
+Such material properties appear in variable coefficient diffusion operators that we abbreviate by

+In the general case the diffusion coefficient $\bmat{\kappa}$ is a matrix-valued function and the respective differential operator is also called anisotropic diffusion operator.